CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 Kurzweil began the chapter 'The Singularity as Economic Imperative' in The Singularity is Near the same way I began this post.
 “You will get 80 Trillion dollars just by reading this section and understanding what it says”

-You collectively will all get 80+ trillion dollars.
+You collectively will all get 80+ trillion dollars if you understand this post.
 Although, depending on how far you look, this number could be orders of magnitude higher.